-People coming from the west should take the R664 from the traffic lights in the centre of Tipperary town and follow the road to the top of the Slievenamuck Ridge.
+People coming from Limerick and the west should also take the R664 from the traffic lights in the centre of Tipperary town and follow the road to the top of the Slievenamuck Ridge.

 If coming from the south of the country take the road from Mitchelstown to Galbally and from there take the R663 to the Glen of Aherlow.
 Turn left on to the R664 at the Tourist office following the sign for the Nature Park.
 Rock an Tarbh Car Park is about 1km beyond the statue on the hairpin bend.